unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/provider_ffi.rst

         - Note: ``blob`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.

+        - Warning: This method leaks memory.
+The parameter `blob` will not be freed as it is required to live for the duration of the program.

     .. js:staticfunction:: create_empty()